 Beyond mentoring, the Diverse Lawyers Video project, and partnering with law academies around the state based on their needs and ask, our work in the space also includes planning a training for high school teachers to talk with their students about racial justice issues and societal changes; a Know Your Rights program tailored to high school seniors; and an outline of what some diverse law students wished they knew before they went to law schools.
 Much of this work is done collaboratively with law school outreach programs and affinity bars around the state.

 In addition, CLA’s Business Law Section has developed college and law school “Roadshows” where students meet diverse lawyers and learn about a day in the life of a lawyer and what a business lawyer does.
 This roadshow program will be expanded in CLA .
 The students who attend the Roadshows can sign up for a mentor and be paired with a volunteer attorney mentor.
 As the number of available volunteer attorneys grows, ideal pairings based on substantive or professional interest will be more likely.
 The students must then take the initiative to contact his/her assigned mentor with the understanding that the mentor has agreed to engage a minimum of two times.
 If the pairing is a good fit, a mentor/mentee relationship may continue beyond the two interactions.
-Even if not continued, the students walk away with more in
+Even if not continued, the students walk away with more insight than before an additional contact for their network.
+If you would like to schedule a roadshow event for your community college, undergrad, or law students, please click here.

 Most of these Pipeline to Law projects are coordinated through our Diversity Equity and Inclusion Outreach Committee.